-The unique perk of using this tool is that, you can track the user’s activities not just on links (GA’s In-page analytics can anyway do this), but on non-links as well - making it an ideal platform for A/B Split testing your new campaign or landing page design.
+The unique perk of using this tool is that you can track the user’s activities not just on links (GA’s In-page analytics can anyway do this), but on non-links as well – making it an ideal platform for A/B Split testing your new marketing campaign or landing page design.

-In other tracking tools, the longer you collect data, the more insightful your analysis becomes.
-For the heat maps, on the other hand - an increase in the data quantity would only make the results less distinguishable (with blue blots everywhere).
+In other tracking tools, the longer you collect data, the more actionable insights your analysis provides.
+For the heat maps, on the other hand – an increase in the data quantity would only make the results less distinguishable (with blue blots everywhere).